 When Should the Interior Waterproofing Method be Used?

 The interior basement waterproofing method is ideal for homeowners who are concerned about disturbing the outside appearance of their home, as it ensures that landscaping is not harmed in the process.
 Best used on concrete or structurally sound walls, the interior waterproofing method is usually used to temporarily manage small leaks.
 It’s also a good solution when excavating is not possible because of factors like lack of accessibility or exterior utilities.
-Whenever possible, waterproofing from the outside is recommended.
+Whenever possible, waterproofing from the outside is recommended since long term water entering your basement can lead to erosion of your foundation as well as chronic damp issues in your basement.
+Plus, if your sump pump ever fails, especially on vacation, the results could be disastrous if you do not have a proper sump pump backup system installed.

 What is Exterior Waterproofing?

 The exterior basement waterproofing method involves excavating and exposing the foundation wall.
 The exterior wall is then cleaned and inspected for cracks.
 Once excavated, the walls are sealed with waterproofing membrane and new drainage (weeping tiles) are placed at the side of the footing.
-Exterior waterproofing structurally ensures the life of the wall and the building it supports.
-This stops water from entering the home and protects the property from frost and foundation erosion.
+Exterior waterproofing structurally ensures the life of the foundation and the building it supports.
+Exterior waterproofing stops water from entering the home and protects the property from frost and foundation erosion.
 Rather than installing a membrane inside the basement to manage the flow of water, the exterior method allows large gaps and cracks to be repaired.
 Once proper waterproofing coatings are applied they stay flexible and move with the wall, preventing future leaks.
+Exterior waterproofing is the most popular type of waterproofing we do here in Toronto, but sometimes the exterior of your home or budget excludes it as an option.

 When Should the Exterior Waterproofing Method be Used?

-Whenever possible, it’s best to work from the exterior to ensure the wall does not erode and remains structurally sound.
+Whenever possible, it’s best to work from the exterior to waterproof your foundation to ensure the wall does not erode and remains structurally sound.
 When your wall is made of cinder-block, stone, bricks or aging concrete the exterior method is also recommended.
-And of course if the leak you’re experiencing is serious and cannot be properly managed with weeping tiles from the inside of the home, external waterproofing is the sensible option.
+And of course if the leak in the foundation you’re experiencing is serious and cannot be properly managed with weeping tiles from the inside of the home, external waterproofing is the sensible option.
+Exterior waterproofing is a permanent, final solution to your basement waterproofing problems and should be your option when budget and logistics allow for it.

-Choose the method that will work best in your situation
+Choose the basement waterproofing method that will work best for your Toronto home

 In summary, the exterior waterproofing method structurally ensures the life of the wall and the building it supports.
 The interior waterproofing method, on the other hand, simply manages the flow of water with the use of weeping tiles.
 If the leak is serious and excavating the foundation wall is a viable option, the exterior method is highly recommended.

 Do you have questions about which method will work best for your situation?
 Feel free to contact us here with any questions.
-If you are in Toronto and the surrounding GTA, we can also offer a free, in-home inspection for you.
+Nusite waterproofing is a basement waterproofing company serving Toronto and the GTA.
+We offer free in-home waterproofing inspections and estimates.